cure53/DOMPurify/README.md

 [![NPM](https://nodei.co/npm/dompurify.png)](https://nodei.co/npm/dompurify/)

+**Please Note:** *On Chrome 77 and newer, Trusted Types are now enabled by default.
+Please [check here](#what-about-dompurify-and-trusted-types) to learn how to elegantly handle this.*

 DOMPurify is a DOM-only, super-fast, uber-tolerant XSS sanitizer for HTML, MathML and SVG.

 It's also very simple to use and get started with.
 DOMPurify was [started in February 2014](https://github.com/cure53/DOMPurify/commit/a630922616927373485e0e787ab19e73e3691b2b) and, meanwhile, has reached version 1.0.11.